2026 World Baseball Classic: Qualification

 16 teams qualified for the 2026 WBC tournament by virtue of having placed in the top four of their respective pools in the 2023 World Baseball Classic tournament.

 Four additional teams qualified through the 2026 WBC qualifying tournament.
 The qualifying tournament included 8 teams, downsized from the 12 teams that had competed in the 2023 WBC qualifiers.
 The first pool took place in Taipei, and included Chinese Taipei, Spain, Nicaragua, and South Africa; the second pool took place in Tucson, Arizona, and included Colombia, China, Brazil, and Germany.
 The Taipei pool ran from February 21–25, 2025, and the Tucson pool ran from March 2–6, 2025.

 Colombia, Nicaragua, Brazil, and Chinese Taipei all qualified for the 2026 WBC.
-China failed to qualify for the first time in a major baseball tournament, as it was eliminated after it lost all three of its games in the qualifiers.
+Brazil qualified for the first time since 2013.
+China failed to qualify for the first time in the World Baseball Classic, as it was eliminated after it lost all three of its games in the qualifiers.

-The 2026 WBC teams

-The 20 national teams that have qualified to compete in the 2026 WBC are as follows: